miyamot0/aac-pwa/src/documentation/overview.md

 ---
 title: Overview of Program
-description: Overview of AAC Program, purpose, and design features
+description: Overview program, purpose, and features
 date: 10/12/2024
-keywords: "Introduction, Overview"
+keywords: 'Introduction, Overview'
 author: Shawn Gilroy
 index: 0
 ---

 ## Overview of AAC Program

 This PWA is a prototype for evaluating simultaneous bilingual communication training practices.
-It should be considered an *experimental* tool that is currently undergoing evaluation.
+It should be considered an _experimental_ tool that is currently undergoing evaluation.

 It is not recommended for broad consumption or general clinical applications at this time.